Skip to main content

 Dental Lifeline Network Donated Dental Services

-What it helps with: Volunteers provide comprehensive treatment for eligible patients.
-The program does not provide emergency services and does not provide cosmetic treatment.
+What it may help with: Volunteers provide comprehensive treatment for eligible patients.
+Dental Lifeline says it does not provide emergency services or cosmetic treatment.

 VA dental care for senior veterans

-Where to apply: Start with VA health care if you are not enrolled.
-If you are enrolled, ask your VA clinic if your benefit class covers the dental work you need.
+Where to start: If you are not enrolled in VA health care, start with enrollment.
+If you are already enrolled, ask your VA clinic whether your dental benefit class covers the treatment you need.
+Our VA dental guide explains common veteran dental paths.

-Region Possible starting point What to ask
+Region Good starting point What to ask

 How to start without wasting time

-Documents to gather before you call
+Documents and information to gather

-• Photo ID
+• Photo ID.

-• Proof of Colorado address
+• Proof of Colorado address.

-• Social Security award letter, pension letter, pay stubs, or other income proof
+• Social Security award letter, pension letter, pay stubs, or other income proof.

-• List of medicines and health conditions
+• List of medicines, allergies, and health conditions.

 Phone scripts you can use

-Who to call Script What to write down
+Who to call Script Write down

 Reality checks before you apply